KonstanNguyen/KonstanNguyen/README.md

 - Hi !
 My name is Nguyen Tan Nguyen, I come from Cam Ranh, Khanh Hoa.

-- I'm a third year undergraduate from [Posts and Telecommunications Institute of Technology, Ho Chi Minh City](https://ptithcm.edu.vn/)
+- I'm a final year undergraduate from [Posts and Telecommunications Institute of Technology, Ho Chi Minh City](https://ptithcm.edu.vn/)

 - Nice to meet you and thank you for being here.